lucidrains/imagen-pytorch/README.md

 - [ ] explore skip layer excitation in unet decoder
 - [ ] take care of huggingface accelerate integration
 - [ ] build out CLI tool for training, resuming training, and one-line generation of image
+- [ ] extend to video generation, using axial time attention as in Ho's video ddpm paper

 ## Citations